Rinchu93/cgal/Guidelines/Testing.md

 Automatic dependencies ensures that a _compilation_ entry is run before the corresponding _execution_ entry, that the _SetupFixture_ is run before the first test, and that the _CleanupFixture_ is run after all the tests have been completed.

 ### Example of a Test Failure
-This is an example of a ctest run with a test failure.
+This is an example of a [CTest] run with a test failure.

-The options used are:
+The [CTest] options used in that run are:
 - `-j7` to run seven jobs in parallel,
 - `-L 'Triangulation_2|Mesh_2'` to run only tests with the *labels* matching the regular expression `Triangulation_2|Mesh_2`, and that means the tests and examples of `Triangulation_2` and `Mesh_2`,
 - `-output-on-failure` to see the output of test that fail (use `-V` instead too see _all_ the outputs)